Mihir-Achyuta/_DSAPlayground_/README.md

 - You can store various data structures in the cloud and come back to them when needed to perform more operations on them with all progress saved.

-- Just install it using npm, create an account, and get started.
+- Just install it using [NPM](https://www.npmjs.com/package/dsacli), create an account on the CLI, and get started.

 ## Installation

-Use the package manager [npm](https://www.npmjs.com/) to install [DSAPlayground](https://www.npmjs.com/package/dsacli) globally.
+Use the package manager [NPM](https://www.npmjs.com/) to install [DSAPlayground](https://www.npmjs.com/package/dsacli) globally.

 ```bash
 npm i -g dsacli